 PI 185.
 Moral Philosophy.
 9 units (3-0-6); second term.
 A survey of topics in moral philosophy.
 The emphasis will be on metaethical issues, although some normative questions may be addressed.
 Metaethical topics that may be covered include the fact/value distinction; the nature of right and wrong (consequentialism, deontological theories, rights-based ethical theories, virtue ethics); the status of moral judgments (cognitivism vs. noncognitivism, realism vs. irrealism); morality and psychology; moral relativism; moral skepticism; morality and self-interest; the nature of justice.
 The implications of these theories for various practical moral problems may also be considered.
-Not offered 2023-24.
-Instructor: Staff.
+Instructor: Pham.